 Piccadilly

-They say breakfast is the most important meal of the day, and breakfasts don’t come much better than those on offer at the Wolseley.
+They say breakfast is the most important meal of the day, and breakfasts don’t come much better than at The Wolseley.

-Luckily they serve them up late, so even if you had a few cocktails the night before, you can still enjoy the famous brunch.
-That is, if you can get a table – it’s best to book.
+They serve them late, so even after a few cocktails the night before, you can still make the famous brunch.
+It’s best to book.

 Address: 160 Piccadilly, St. James’s, London W1J 9EB